cimpan91/Docs/Docs/BENCHM.rst

    -  the .jdl model

-   -  the singularity container on CVMFS (always latest release) :
+   -  the singularity container on CVMFS, always latest release (or under FC)

    -  environment has to be fully specified in container